gbif/hp-swissnatcoll/en/how-to-publish-data.md

 9. When satisfied, click on **Run Mapping**.
 10. You can check the status of your Image Upload
 - Incomplete : All or a part of your images remained unmapped.
 This could be due to the name of the files and the values of the attribute you selected for the mapping.
 By clicking on the yellow **Incomplete** icon, a side-panel opens with the details of your Image Upload.
 In the Logfile section, you can click on the **📥 icon** which downloads a csv with the list of all the pictures of your ZIP file and the mapping status and attribute.
-- Finished : All of your images could be mapped with a record in your collection.
+- Finished : All of your images could be mapped with a record in your dataset.
 By clicking on the green **✅Finished** icon, a side-panel opens with the details of your Image Upload.
 In the Logfile section, you can click on the **📥 icon** which downloads a csv with the list of all the pictures of your ZIP file and the mapping status and attribute.

 Now, in the Records tab of your Collection, the records with an image have a green camera icon, and you can see the image when opening the side-panel of a record (only the first image is displayed if multiple images have been mapped to the same record).
 The link to the DAGI Media Store has been added in the attribute *[associatedMedia](https://dwc.tdwg.org/terms/#dwc:associatedMedia){:target="_blank"}*.
 When publishing your data, the image will also be displayed on the GBIF occurrence page of your specimen.